fauxtix/DaisyPets/README.md

    dotnet build
    ```

-4. Apply the database migrations to create the SQLite database:
+4. Apply the database migrations to create the SQLite database (if you want to use Entity Framework):

    ```bash
    dotnet ef database update --project DaisyPets